Toxoplasmosis - the only downside to owning a cat!

 For your cat, they can come into contact with this parasite by eating raw meat on their frequent hunting trips.
 Fur-tunately, in most cases, the symptoms are mild and even non-existent.
 The biggest issue is it getting transmitted to the litter box and infecting the rest of your furmily.

-Another essential point to note is that if your kitty contracts toxoplasmosis gondii (the technical term), they will probably remain infected for life.
+Another essential point to note is that if your kitty contacts toxoplasmosis gondii (the technical term), they will probably remain infected for life.
 Thankfully, it will remain dormant and won’t interfere with your cat’s immune response.

 WHAT ARE THE TOXOPLASMOSIS SYMPTOMS?